TramOttawa/stock-analysis/README.md

 # Stock-analysis
 ## Overview of project
 ### Background and purpose
 * Steve needs help analyzing stocks market to support his parent’s investment decisions.
-With my knowledge about Visual Basic Application (VBA) I am willing to help him to provide each stocks annual volume and return on investment (ROI).
+With my knowledge about Visual Basic Application (VBA), I am willing to help him to provide each stocks annual volume and return on investment (ROI).
-* He loved being able to analyze each stock at the click of a button and now wants to expand his research beyond the 12 green stocks.
-He wants to analyze a higher volume of stocks and to save time, a refactoring of VBA coding was used to improve the execution time.
+* He wants to be able to analyze each stock at the click of a button and now wants to expand his research beyond the 12 green stocks.
+He also wants to analyze a higher volume of stocks and to save time, a refactoring of VBA coding was used to improve the execution time.
 ## Results
 ### Refactoring the Code
 There are some main codings were used to analize the stocks as follows:
-* 3 new arrays: -tickerVolumes(12) to hold volume -tickerStartingPrices(12) to hold starting price -tickerEndingPrices(12) to hold ending price
+* 3 new arrays: tickerVolumes(12) to hold volume; tickerStartingPrices(12) to hold starting price and tickerEndingPrices(12) to hold ending price
 * The above 3 arrays store performance data for each stock when a for-loop runs analysis on them.
-* Matching the 3 performance arrays with the ticker array is done by using a variable called the tickerIndex.
+* Matching the 3 performance arrays with the ticker array by using a variable called the tickerIndex.
 * Nested For-Loops are used to loop through the data and complete the analysis.

 ![Refactored coding 1](https://user-images.githubusercontent.com/100484606/159109147-0e8e9bf4-8cc8-45af-aee4-5643f4c2f40b.PNG)